shahin4s/Ansible/README.md

 #### How to Run The Playbook

-- check the ssh connecectiviuty to target device (check ping and ssh commend )
+- check the ssh connection to target device (NC -vz <IP address of host > 22)
 - Add newtarget hosts to the ```inventory.yml``` file .
 ```sh
 ---